giovanni-iannaccone/FlutCrack/README.md

 ## 🎮 Usage

 1. Open the FlutCrack application on your device or emulator.
-2. Before cracking your hash, go to the Dictionary section and insert your wordlist.
+2. Before cracking your hash, go to the wordlists section, create and add words to your wordlist.
 This step is required only on the first run, as the previous wordlist will be saved for future use.
+3. Go back to the home screen, pick the wordlist you want to use from those you created of from your device memory.
-3. Enter the hash you want to crack in the text field.
+4. Enter the hash you want to crack in the text field.
-4. Select the hash algorithm from the dropdown menu.
+5. Select the hash algorithm from the dropdown menu (if you know it).
-5. Press the action button to start the cracking process.
+6. Press the action button to start the cracking process.
-6. The result will be displayed below the input fields.
+7. The result will be displayed below the input fields.

 ## 🎬 Coming Soon
 - [x] Hash identifying
 - [x] Cleaner code
+- [x] New UI
+- [x] Multiple wordlists support
 - [ ] Salted hash ( maybe )
-- [x] New UI

 ## 🧩 Contributing
 We welcome contributions!
 Please follow these steps: